incepter/react-async-states/README.md

 Moreover, the state can be instantly and imperatively set to success status using a value (or of course a function accepting the old value as parameter) via the `replaceState` utility.

+Calling promises this way will encourage a separation of concerns, in fact, it will receive the whole outside world as the first argument.
+This will make the promise easier to test/mock independently.

 ### AsyncStateProvider
 The provider in a nutshell does the following: